product-lines

 Adhesives

 In the most basic sense of the word, and adhesive is any substance applied to the surfaces of material that binds them together and resists separation.
-Common names for adhesive products include white glue, tapes, rubber cement, urethanes and epoxies.
+Common names for adhesive products include white glue, tapes, rubber cement, urethane and epoxies.
 While there are a variety of ways to organize adhesives into categories, all adhesives and can be categorized as either non-reactive or reactive.

 Non-reactive Adhesives